-Basic and diluted net loss per share of common stock for the three months ended March 31, 2022 and 2021 was determined by dividing net loss by the weighted average shares of common stock outstanding during the period.
-The Company's potentially dilutive shares, consisting of 1,582,227 warrants and 2,437,500 stock options, have not been included in the computation of diluted net loss per share for all periods as the result would be antidilutive.
-The effects of the corporate conversion on the Company's weighted average shares of common stock outstanding and net loss per share have been reflected for all periods presented retroactively.
+Basic and diluted net loss per shares of common stock for the three months ended March 31, 2023 and 2022 was determined by dividing net loss by the weighted average shares of common stock outstanding during the period.
+The Company's potentially dilutive shares, consisting of 4,217,809 warrants and 2,935,000 stock options, have not been included in the computation of diluted net loss per share for all periods as the result would be antidilutive.

-NOTE 9 - COMMITMENTS AND CONTINGENCIES
+NOTE 8 - COMMITMENTS AND CONTINGENCIES

 In conjunction with the Asset purchase in February 2018, the Company is required to make certain milestone payments related to the ongoing development of ACX-362E totaling \$700,000 in the aggregate if certain milestones are achieved (which includes \$50,000 already paid after the acquisition in February 2018).
+There were no additional milestones reached as of March 31, 2023 and 2022.
 The Company is also obligated to make royalty payments equal to 4% of net sales of ACX-362E for a period of time equal to the last to expire of any applicable patents, as defined in the purchase agreement.